salilshankar/trackit/docs/api/serve_index.md

+---
-title: GET / — Serve the index page
+title: GET / (Serve Index)
-description: Returns the application’s main HTML page from app/static/index.html.
+description: Serves the main index.html file from the app/static directory, typically the entry point for a web UI or SPA.
+---

 Overview
-This endpoint serves the main HTML page for the application by returning the index.html file from the app/static directory.
-It is typically used as the entry point for a web UI or single-page application.
+This route serves the frontend entrypoint for the application.
+When a client requests the root path (/), the server returns the index.html file located in app/static.
+This is commonly used to deliver a single-page application (SPA) shell or a static homepage.

-- Function: serve_index
-- Serves: app/static/index.html

-HTTP Method(s)
-- GET
+- HTTP Method(s): GET

-Endpoint
-- Path: /
+- Endpoint Path: /
+- Function Name: serve_index

 Path Parameters
 - None